Verifrax/VERIFRAX/docs/WHY_NOT_BLOCKCHAIN.md

+# Why Not a Blockchain

-Blockchains record transactions.
+Blockchains provide ordering and availability of transactions.
-Verifrax proves computation correctness and execution finality.
+Verifrax provides correctness and finality of deterministic computation.

-These are orthogonal problems.
+You can anchor Verifrax proofs into chains later, but the proof system must exist first.